xfbs/awesome/readme.md

 #### [Vim](http://www.vim.org)

-> The ubiquitous editor.
+The ubiquitous editor.
 Available on most systems out-of-the-box.
 Versatile.
 Extendable with plugins.
 Famously difficult to quit out of.
+If you can conquer Vim — you'll feel right at home anywhere.

 ##### Plugins